nayutaco/lns_arduino_library/setup_ln.md

 ![eclair](images/eclair_testnet_open.jpg)

-### 3. Wait for opening channel

-Finally, you can send Bitcoin with Lightning Network.
+Finally, you can send Bitcoin with Lightning Network!

 ----